Read The Tsar's Dwarf (Hawthorne Books)

 Government: Constitutional monarchy.

 Currency: Kroner.
-(6.70 DKK to a US dollar, 0.04 to the Angolan Kwanza)
+(7.10 DKK to the US dollar, 0.04 to the Angolan Kwanza)

 Religion: No, thank you.